DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2022-06-28-recording-a-decision.md

 &nbsp;

-### Added checkboxes for declined and deferred reasons.
+### Added checkboxes for declined and deferred reasons
 Giving users a list to select from is better practice than an open-ended [textarea](https://design-system.service.gov.uk/components/textarea/).

 [![A page called why was this project declined?
 It has multiple check boxes to select from.](/images/apply-to-become-academy/recording-a-decision/added-checkboxes-for-declined-and-deferred-reasons.png)](/images/apply-to-become-academy/recording-a-decision/added-checkboxes-for-declined-and-deferred-reasons.png)